mapbender/mapbender-documentation/en/book/quickstart.rst

 ==========================
 After the successfull upload of a WMS you want to add your WMS to an application.

 #.
-Choose :menuselection:`Applications --> Layers--> Button Add Source`.
+Choose :menuselection:`Applications --> Choose edit your Application --> Choose Tab Layers`.

 #.
-Select a Source and add it to your application.
+Click on the +-button to add a layerset, which represents a collection of layers (a possible name could be main)

+#.
+Now you can add layer to the layerset

+#.
+Click on the +-button at your new layerset to add a Service.

 #.
 You can change the order of the Services in your application by drag & drop.